 Buying a home is the biggest investment most people will make in their lives.
 You want a Lender that is a right match for you.
 This person is an important part of your home buying team.
-And you should feel like you have a team if you don’t, you should think twice about whom you’re working with.
+You should feel like you have a team.
+If you don’t, you should think twice about with whom you’re working.

 As a Lender, we here at 1st Alliance have strong feelings about this.
 We also have a track record of setting people up for success and truly partnering with our homebuyers for the entire life of the loan.
 We think that level of personal attention matters, so that’s the commitment we make.
 But wherever you choose to go, you should:

 This means you gather referrals from those you trust.
 You’ll want to go to two sources for this:

 If any of your friends or family has gotten a mortgage recently, ask them if they would recommend their lender.